• Care Home

 Good

-We found staff were committed to delivering a service which was person-centred.
-People were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible and in their best interests.
+Staff supported people with their nutritional needs and to access a range of health care professionals.
+People were supported to have maximum choice and control of their lives, and staff supported them in the least restrictive way possible.
 The policies and systems in the service supported this practice.